Start My Answer

 • It management

 Typically, companies contact ARSC when they have an overdue account and pay them to collect either the whole or part of the outstanding debt.
-They also buy old debt for a tiny fraction of the original amount and collect it as their own.
+They also buy old debt for a fraction of the original amount and collect it as their own.

 Exercise your rights when ARSC Contacts you